rchakode/oneinsight/README.md

 use the basic HTTP authentication enabled by your server.
 Most of modern web servers enable this.

-Below are steps needed to setup basic HTTP authentication with Apache:
+Enabling authentication and authorisation with Apache involves the following steps:

 * Edit the oneInsight Apache configuration located in ``/etc/apache2/conf.d/oneinsight.conf``
 * Uncomment the following line